-1. Chinese Meat
+1. Chinese meat

-“Made in China” may have lost much of the stigma that was once attached to the label, but that doesn’t mean that everything always goes according to plan.
+“Made in China” may have lost much of the stigma associated with the label.
+But that doesn’t mean that everything always goes according to plan.
 In 2015, a meat smuggling ring was busted.

-2. Australian Pizza
+2. Australian pizza

-Not to be beaten by the rivals, it also emerged that Domino’s had at the same time been illegally selling visas for $150,000 on the black market.
+Not to be beaten by the rivals, it emerged that Domino’s had at the same time been illegally selling visas for $150,000 on the black market.

-3. All the King’s Horses
+3. All the king’s horses

 Hence why, in 2013, the news that Burger King had been putting horse meat in their burgers was met with public outcry.
-This discovery followed years of denial, which ultimately made everyone even more angry.
+This discovery followed years of denial, which ultimately made everyone even angrier.

 4. Bottle Job

-You could spend hours arguing whether there is any discernible difference between mineral and tap water, but the fact remains that you should expect to get what you read on the bottle.
+You could spend hours arguing whether there is any discernible difference between mineral and tap water.
+But the fact remains that you should expect to get what you read on the bottle.

 5. Krispy Kreme Khaos

-When you’re name already has two K’s in it, it might not be a great idea to create an entire advertising campaign that adds an extra one into the mix.
+When your name already has two Ks in it, it might not be a great idea to add an extra one into the mix.
 Krispy Kreme didn’t get this memo.

 6. Black Soft Drinks Matter

 Recreating the Black Lives matter protests was always going to be risky, but then suggesting that American race relations could be solved by Kendall Jenner and a can of soft drink was just ridiculous.
-No wonder people were annoyed.
+No wonder people were fuming.

 7. Hero to Zero

-That’s exactly what happened to Subway in 2015, when it was discovered that spokesperson and legendary brand ambassador Jared Fogle had been convicted of possessing indecent images of children and have sex with a minor.
+That’s exactly what happened to Subway in 2015, when it was discovered that spokesperson and legendary brand ambassador Jared Fogle had been convicted of possessing indecent images of children and having sex with a minor.
 Not someone you want to see on a billboard, holding your sandwiches.